-15 A. Bannon, M. Nagrecha, and R. Diller, Criminal Justice Debt: A Barrier to Reentry, Brennan Center for Justice (2010).
 The Task Force attempted to weigh the adverse impact of assessments on recidivism and defendants' ability to reintegrate into society, against the potential financial impact on counties of eliminating these assessments with respect to defendants sentenced to the DOC.
 The Task Force sought data regarding the relationship between the length of defendants' sentences and the amount of financial obligations incurred and paid.
-While statewide data was unavailable, data from DuPage, McHenry, and Winnebago counties indicates that defendants sentenced to a prison term between one and eight years have a payment rate ranging between 15% and 25%.
-For sentences over eight years, the payment rate drops to approximately 5%.
+While statewide data was unavailable, data from DuPage, McHenry, and Winnebago counties indicate that defendants sentenced to between 1-8 years in length have a payment rate ranging between 15% and 25%.
+For sentences over eight years, the payment rate quickly drops to approximately 5%.

-The Task Force attempted to determine what portion of the payments were made using cash bond.
+The Task Force attempted to determine what portion of the payments were made using cash bond, since that source of payment will soon be eliminated.
 It was determined that a substantial portion (as high as 90%) of the payments are made from available cash bond.